zoecournia/pLM-PMI/README.md

 - Uniprot_dataset -> contains the dataset with the Uniprot sequences

 **models/**
-Contains the 4 best fine-tuned MLP models trained on protTrans and ESM embeddings.
+Contains the 2 best fine-tuned MLP models trained on protTrans and ESM embeddings in Uniprot sequences and the 2 best fine-tuned LGBM models trained on protTrans and ESM embeddings in PDB sequences.

-- 2 MLP models with 4 hidden layers (best_model_esm, best_model_protTrans)
-- 2 MLP models optimized with Optuna framework (best_model_esm_new, best_model_protTrans_new)
+- 2 MLP models optimized with Optuna framework (best_model_esm, best_model_protTrans) - for Uniprot dataset
-- 2 LGBM models trianed on PDB datasets optimized with Optuna framework
+- 2 LGBM models trianed on PDB datasets optimized with Optuna framework - for PDB dataset

 **scripts/**
 Contains several project's scripts.